neilsambhu/carla-race/timeline/README.md

 validation.
 5/31/2024 1:17 PM: car drives in circle on lap 2.
 5/31/2024 2:36 PM: 102.9 seconds on 9 of 43 laps.
 Try 60 km/h.
+5/31/2024 2:56 PM: 103.2 seconds on 6 of 17 laps.
+Try 40 km/h.
+5/31/2024 3:39 PM: need fast enough target speed to keep car from driving in a circle.
+Try 70 km/h.
+5/31/2024 3:52 PM: crash on lap 11.
+Car steering correction is too much in turns.
+Change unitChangeSteer from 1.0 to 0.5 for large steering correction.
+5/31/2024 4:00 PM: potential TODO: increase prediction from 1/4
+second.
+5/31/2024 4:09 PM: two types of steering correction: straightaway and turn.
+Straightaway can have 80 km/h target speed.
+Turns need 30 km/h target speed.